jgao08/FlavorSaver/README.md

 Disregarding these points, we do achieve above 90% test coverage for all of the models.

-#### Bugs
-There is one bug we were unable to fix - the "x" button to close out of cooking mode does not work on a device.
-However, it works in all scenarios in the simulator.
-We did not know how to debug this due to this disparity, and online sources did not help us either.

 ## Final Words
 Enjoy cooking and exploring delicious recipes with FlavorSaver!